ThakurSaad/visa-plus/README.md

 - Authentication is done with email-password and google.
 - I also used React Toastify to notify the user about password reset email sent.
 - There is a protected route when user click on checkout button on services.
-- If not logged user can't go to the checkout page.
+- If not logged in user can't go to the checkout page.
 After logging in user is redirected to the destined page.

 ### Technologies Used